 The Irish Revolution, 1912–23

-‘A clear-eyed commitment to uncovering the experience of revolution in Monaghan, however messy or disillusioning, informs Dooley’s general approach … [this book contains] rich, but always accessibly presented scholarship, to be found within this superb county study.
-In sum, Dooley’s book is a fest, a triumph, and a treat’, Tim Wilson, Irish Literary Supplement (Autumn 2018).
+‘A clear-eyed commitment to uncovering the experience of revolution in Monaghan, however messy or disillusioning, informs Dooley’s general approach … rich, but always accessibly presented scholarship, [is] to be found within this superb county study.
+In sum, Dooley’s book is a feast, a triumph, and a treat’, Tim Wilson, Irish Literary Supplement (Autumn 2018).

 ‘Terence Dooley’s latest work on Monaghan … provides numerous important insights into the author’s native county… elegantly written with a fine narrative arc', Martin O’Donoghue, Irish Studies Review (2017).